lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Applying SCHC to CoAP headers

-The SCHC Compression Rules can be applied to CoAP headers.
 SCHC Compression of the CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
-The SCHC adaptation layers as described in Section 5 of {{rfc8724}} and may be used as shown in {{Fig-SCHCCOAP1}}, {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}.
+This section shows three uses cases of the use of SCHC adaptation layer as described in Section 5 of [rfc8724],

-In the first example {{Fig-SCHCCOAP1}}, a Rule compresses the complete header stack from IPv6 to CoAP.
+Figure 1 shows a first use case where the Rule compresses the complete header stack from IPv6 to CoAP protocols.
-In this case,
+In this case, the Device and the Network Gateway perform SCHC at the radio link.
-SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the Sender and at the Receiver.
-The host communicating with the device do not implement SCHC C/D.
+The host communicating with the Device does not implement SCHC.

 ~~~~